Department of Engineering Technology

 Grade Mode: Standard Letter

 CSM 3363.
-Heavy, Civil and Highway Construction Systems.
+Heavy, Civil and Highway I - Construction Systems.

-Selection, acquisition and capabilities of heavy construction equipment are presented.
-Applications of economics to performance characteristics and production of equipment is discussed.
+This course covers the selection, acquisition and capabilities of heavy construction equipment, as well as the application of economics to performance characteristics and production of equipment.
 Sector-specific construction management methods are covered, including unit price estimating, equipment fleet design, repetitive scheduling and major components of highways, bridges and engineered facilities.
+Prerequisite: CSM 2342 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.